BorisNij/tempering-of-martensite/README.md

 gradlew test
 ```

-## To Run the Application from Command Line
+## To Run the Application from the Command Line

 Run in the root directory of this project: